iterorganization/IMAS-ParaView/docs/source/training_md.rst

 .. figure:: images/training/md_position.png

    The magnetic coil positions are added in green.
-Data provided by J. Artola.
+Data provided by M. Hosokawa.

 Create an Animation with Orbiting Camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^